Quantum thermal transistors: Operation characteristics in steady state versus transient regimes: Underlying tools

 In this paper, we have obtained the partial derivatives of the numerator and denominator of Eq. (\ref{eq:amplification}) numerically, using the \textit{five-point (midpoint) numerical formula}.
-The first order derivative of a function $f(x)$ at point $x_0$ is then given as
+The first-order derivative of a function $f(x)$ at point $x_0$ is then given as

 An error of order $h^4$ appears here, which we neglect for \(h\) of the order \(0.001\).
 In our case, the numerator and the denominator of Eq. (\ref{eq:amplification}) are functions of $T_B$, and $T_A=0.2$ and $T_C=0.02$ as in \cite{Tran4}.